binwiederhier/ntfy/docs/subscribe/api.md

 already stored, so unlike a live subscription its cost grows with the size of the topic's cache.
 Two server-side limits apply, both of which a well-behaved client should handle:

-* **The number of messages may be capped.** If the server sets `message-poll-limit`, a replay returns at most that many messages **per topic**, keeping the newest ones, and the response carries an `X-Messages-Truncated: 1` header.
-If you see that header, older messages were dropped: you did not receive the full cache.
-It is uncapped by default; ntfy.sh caps it.
+* **The response is size-capped.** A replay returns only the newest messages that fit in 10 MB **per topic** (counting body, title, tags and every other publisher-set field), and a capped response carries an `X-Messages-Truncated: 1` header.
+If you see that header, older messages were dropped and you did not receive the full cache.
+In practice this only affects very large topics; a client polling with `since=` never comes close.
 * **Replayed bytes count against your daily bandwidth budget**, the same one attachment downloads use (see [limitations](../publish.md#limitations)).
 Exceeding it returns `HTTP 429` with ntfy error code `42905`, and no messages are written.